MeadowlarkDAW/creek/README.md

 # Realtime Audio Disk Stream
 Realtime disk streaming IO for audio files

-This crate is currently experimental and incomplete.
+This crate is currently incomplete.
+So far only uncompressed WAV files are functional.

-# How it Works
+# How the Read Stream Works

 <div><img src="how_it_works.svg", alt="how it works"></div>